 The parent with sole custody would have both sole legal custody and sole physical custody.

 Sole legal custody is when one parent is awarded the sole rights to make decisions for the child.
 These decisions involve healthcare, education, religious upbringing, moral development and much more.
 For example, the parent with sole legal custody will have the exclusive right to determine where, how and by whom the child will receive medical treatment.
 The non-custodial parent may not be given a say.

 Sole physical custody is when one parent is awarded the sole rights to have the child reside with him or her all the time.
 There is no shared residency, but visitation can occur.

-One of the biggest benefits of sole custody in Ohio is the fact that the parent with sole custody does not have to consult with the other parent regarding the children.
-Sole custody does not impact the visitation rights of the other parent.
-This will be determined by the judge presiding over the child custody case.
+One of the biggest benefits of having sole custody in Ohio is the fact that the parent with sole custody does not have to consult with the other parent regarding the children.
+This can save time and stress, minimizing the opportunity for disputes over things like where the child should be schooled.

 A common misconception about sole custody is that the parent with sole custody can relocate with the child without telling the other parent or without the permission of the court.
 If the other parent has visitation rights, the court will need to address the issue.
 During this time, the court will issue a temporary order that keeps status quo in place until a ruling is made about relocating the child.

 Learn More About Your Child Custody Options In A Free Consultation

 Going through a child custody case in Columbus, Ohio?
 An experienced family law attorney can answer all of your questions about child custody and sole custody.
 Call 614-221-3938 or send us an email today.